 Pekin – Beautiful all white feathers on a heavy, large size bird.
 Pekins are popular because they are dual purpose.
 Hens lay a large number of white eggs so they are great to keep as layers.
 Their fast growth rate & light colored skin also make them excellent to raise as meat birds.
 Around 90% of the duck meat produced in America comes from Pekins.
 A heavy weight bird with a calm, friendly, curious disposition, lots of eggs and meat if you want it – Pekins are a great all around choice.

-Muscovy – A really interesting bird native to the southern hemisphere – commonly referred to as a duck, but in fact it is a different species than the Mallard duck relatives.
+Muscovy – A really interesting bird native to the southern hemisphere.
+Commonly referred to as a duck, Muscovies in fact are a different species than the Mallard duck relatives.
 Their meat is leaner than duck meat with a plump breast like a turkey.
-They nest like ducks do, but like to roost at night like chickens.
+They nest like ducks do, but also like to roost at night like chickens.
 They are shaped like a duck, and are able to mate with a duck, but the offspring will be sterile and are often referred to as a mule duck.
 They do not quack; the male has a low breathy call, and the hen a quiet coo which makes them perfect for backyard farmers with close neighbors.
 The male has large red fleshy growths around his eyes called caruncles.
-Most domesticated Muscovys are dark brown or black mixed with white.
+Most domesticated Muscovys are dark brown or black & white.

 Cayuga – The only duck breed developed in the United States, Cayugas originated near Cayuga Lake in New York.
 They are a medium heavy breed that is slow growing.
 Cayugas have gorgeous black iridescent feathers that can look green in certain light, black bills and black feet (laying females and older birds sometimes have a bit of orange in their feet).
 They are usually raised for exhibition or eggs and their calm disposition make them a great choice for backyard flocks.
 Hens generally lay 3-4 eggs per week and have a charcoal or gray/black colored shell early in the laying season.
 Mid-late season eggs & eggs from older birds are usually very light gray.
 Cayugas are listed as threatened status by the Livestock Conservatory.